- Developers

 SwiftKey Keyboard is from Microsoft.
 The app uses artificial intelligence and machine learning.
 It learns from the way users use it.

 Searching for emojis is very easy.
-Gboard enables you to quickly find that favorite smiley face that you wanted to use.
+Gboard enables you to quickly find that favorite smiley face that you want to use.
 You can download the Android app here, whereas the iOS app can be downloaded from here.

 After users create their own emojis, they can send them to others using the Gboard app.
 Users can link it to iOS iMessage.
 Linking with Snapchat provides additional features.